mapospace/fathem_/README.md

 ## API Rate Limits

 The SDK automatically handles rate limiting with exponential backoff.
-Rate limits vary by subscription tier:
+When limits are exceeded:

-- **Freemium**: 1,000 requests/month
+- You'll receive a 429 status code
-- **Premium**: 25,000 requests/month
+- The error includes details about which limit was reached
-- **Pro**: 100,000 requests/month
+- Use the `retryAfter` value to wait before retrying

 ## Support

-For API support or technical questions, please contact the Fathem AI support team with your API key and specific requirements.
+For API support or technical questions, please contact the Fathem AI support team with your API key and specific error details.

 ## License